Kepler-10b: Reaction

 Kepler-10b's discovery excited astronomers, who hoped to use data about it to inquire into the formation and structure that terrestrial, Earth-size planets tend to have in common.
+Geoff Marcy of the University of California at Berkeley said that the discovery was ranked "as among the most profound scientific discoveries in human history," and that the planet "will go into every textbook worldwide."
+Marcy also described Kepler-10b as "a bridge between the gas giant planets we've been finding and the Earth itself."

 Diana Valencia at the University of Côte d'Azur in Nice, France considered the planet more of a "super-Mercury" than a super-Earth, granted its physical characteristics.